 Have you ever wondered why killer whales are listed as endangered in Puget Sound?
 How toxic algal blooms are formed?
 Or why local beaches are disappearing?
 Did you know that you can be part of the solution, and you don’t need any experience?
 And, you can earn a stipend doing it?

-The UW College of the Environment offers a unique, two-week immersive experience for incoming transfer students on board our research vessel and at our marine field facilities.
+The UW College of the Environment offers a unique, 10-day immersive experience for incoming transfer students on board our research vessel and at our marine field facilities.
 You’ll receive hands-on training and create an independent research project to answer your own questions.
 All expenses are covered.
 In addition, you’ll receive a stipend of $1,400.

 To be eligible, you need to have accepted an offer of transfer admission from the Seattle campus of the UW and submit your GEODUC application by Friday, July 12, 2024.